-Belgian team Etixx-Quick Step name six of the nine riders that will make up their Tour de France roster, and they have a rider for all occasions
+Etixx-Quick Step have unveiled six of the nine riders that will make up their final nine-man Tour de France team when the race starts on Saturday, July 2.

 Even with just six riders named, the squad is already bulging with riders that could win any one of the race's 21 stages.